 Vermicular enamel cookware receives three coats of enamel glaze in total.
-This helps ensure the enamel glaze is less likely to chip and develop fractures, known as crazing.
-Multiple layers of enamel also help ensure the cookware stays rust-free and will last for years to come.
+Multiple layers of enamel help ensure the enamel glaze is less likely to chip and develop fractures, known as crazing.
+Various layers of enamel also help ensure the cookware stays rust-free and will last for years.

 Induction Oven/Dutch Oven (Matsui-Komodo)

-The induction cooker takes up little space on your kitchen countertop.
-And is ideally suited for smaller families and kitchens.
+The induction cooker occupies little space on your kitchen countertop and is ideally suited for smaller families and kitchens.

 The Musui-Kamado is a revolutionary cast iron induction multi-cooker.
 It can cook various dishes and is ideal for slow-cooking your meals.
 You can use the cooker for the following cooking methods:

 - and braising

 The Musui-Kamado allows home cooks to make one-pot restaurant-quality meals right in your home.
 Vegetables will retain their natural flavors, and meat will fall apart.
 Put the Matsui-Komodo on your watch list because this little beauty isn’t a small purchase.
-But if you are looking for a cast-iron alternative to an air-fryer, you may want to check it out.
+But if you are looking for a cast-iron alternative to an air fryer, you may want to check it out.
 Here’s an affiliate link to Amazon to see current prices.

 Dutch Oven (Musui)

 Suppose you decide to purchase a Vermicular Dutch oven.
 In that case, it will have three coats of enamel, similar to Staub and Le Creuset ironware.
 Unfortunately, Vermicular ovens also come with an equally high price tag.

 But you can expect your Vermicular Dutch Oven to be equal in quality to its French counterparts.
-And just like other premium cast-iron, your oven is carefully inspected and individually smoothed.
-Handles and edges are checked before any oven is enameled.
+And just like other premium cast iron, your oven is carefully inspected and individually smoothed.
+Workers check the handles and edges and smooth any rough areas before enameling.

-Now let’s see how the Japanese pot sacks up against one of the most recognized brands in the cast-iron industry, Le Creuset.
+Now, let’s see how the Japanese pot stacks up against one of the most recognized brands in the cast-iron industry, Le Creuset.